WordPress/gutenberg/docs/explanations/architecture/styles.md

 * `is-content-justification-right`: When a block explicitly sets `justifyContent` to `right`.
 * `is-content-justification-space-between`: When a block explicitly sets `justifyContent` to `space-between`.
 * `is-nowrap`: When a block explicitly sets `flexWrap` to `nowrap`.

+#### Opting out of generated layout styles

+Layout styles output is switched on by default because the styles are required by core structural blocks.
+However, themes can opt out of generated block layout styles while retaining semantic class name output by using the `disable-layout-styles` block support.
+Such themes will be responsible for providing all their own structural layout styles.
+See [the entry under Theme Support](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-support/#disabling-base-layout-styles).